Polio is an infection that affects the nerve cells in the spinal cord.

 What is polio?

 Polio is a disease that affects the nerve cells in the spinal cord.
-Although the polio vaccine has gotten rid of (eliminated) polio disease in most countries, it still can be found in Pakistan, Afghanistan and Nigeria, and can be brought to other countries by infected people traveling on planes.
+Although the polio vaccine has eliminated polio disease in most countries, it can still be found in Pakistan, Afghanistan and Nigeria, and can be brought to other countries by infected people travelling on planes.

 How is polio spread?

-Polio is spread by contact with the bowel movements (stool) of an infected person.
-This can happen from eating food or drinking water contaminated with the stool of an infected person.
+Polio is spread through contact with the bowel movements (stool) of an infected person.
+This can happen by eating food or drinking water contaminated with the stool of an infected person.

 What are the symptoms of polio?

-Most people infected with polio show no symptoms.
-If symptoms happen they can include:
+Most people infected with polio do not show any symptoms.
+If symptoms do occur, they can include

 - Headache